parsambni/parsambni/README.md

 ###

-<p align="left">Hey there, my name is Parsa.
+<p align="left">Hey, my name is Parsa.
 I'm a Computer Science student at University of Isfahan.</p>

 ###